serenagrl/ansible-kubernetes/README.md

 ```

 > [!CAUTION]
->  WinRM setup is crucial for running the playbooks.
+>  WinRM setup is crucial.
 Please make sure it is configured properly before running the playbooks.

 ## Configuring the Playbooks

 All basic/startup configurable items for the Infrastructure Services and Kubernetes Cluster are in the inventory files located in the `/inventories` folder.
 You are recommended to review them and make the necessary changes for your lab environment.

-> [!TIP]
-> If you are familiar with [Semaphore UI](https://github.com/semaphoreui/semaphore), you can use the `setup-semaphore.yaml` playbook to deploy and configure a Semaphore Server VM and then use the `setup-semaphore-project.yaml` playbook to create a project on the Semaphore Server based on the cloned version of this repository on its filesystem.
->
-> **Additional steps required to support Semaphore UI** - Share the `D:\Installation Files` and `D:\Virtual Machines` folders on the Windows Hyper-V Host and grant full-control access to the `ansible` user created in the earlier section.

 ### Configuring the Inventories and Settings